coumbaK/TraceryCookBot/README.md

 --your answer here  --

-## How does the user know what to say to this bot?
+## How does the user know what to say to this bot How are you solving the blank slate problem?

 --your answer here  --

 ## How have your styled your page to best present this character?
+What scene are you suggesting?

 --your answer here  --

-## Describe the first thing this bot can respond to
+## Describe the first thing this bot can respond to.
+What is the expressive range of do you say in response?

 --your answer here  --